 １) Embassy Recommendation

-Receive a recommendation from the Japanese Embassy or Consulate in your country.
+The way where students receive a recommendation from the Japanese Embassy or Consulate in their country.
 Since application periods differ by countries, those who need an Embassy recommendation should check with the Japanese Embassy or Consular Office in their home countries.
 Here is a list of the websites for Japanese Embassies, Consulates, and Permanent Missions.

 2) University Recommendation

-Students who will be studying in Japan as an international student can be screened and nominated through a Japanese university as a candidate for a Japanese Government Scholarship.
-The applicant should have an academic record score of 2.30 (out of 3.00) or above from the most recent two years of study and is expected to maintain the same academic standards throughout the course of the scholarship program.
+Students who will be studying in Japan from abroad can be screened and nominated through a Japanese university as a candidate for a Japanese Government Scholarship.
+The applicant should have an academic record score of 2.30 (out of 3.00) or above at your latest or current school/academic institution and is expected to maintain the same academic standards throughout the course of the scholarship program.
 In addition, the applicant should satisfy the language level/ability requirements.

 Overseas students who newly come to Japan to study at the Master’s or Doctoral level are eligible to apply.
 The recipients arrive in Japan in October.
 The number of recipients is very limited.